-GOALS STUDENT LEARNING OUTCOMES The student will demonstrate Students will correctly apply positioning skills.
-CLINICAL COMPETENCE. • Students will utilize correct exposure technique.
-The student will demonstrate Students will engage in various professionalism PROFESSIONALISM. activities. • Students will model professionalism in the clinical setting.
-The student will demonstrate • Students will employ critical thinking skills to CRITICAL THINKING skills. evaluate radiographic images. • Students will demonstrate critical thinking skills based on patient conditions.
-The student will demonstrate • Students will communicate effectively based COMMUNICATION skills. on patient needs. • Students will exhibit communication skills in the academic environment.
+GOALS STUDENT LEARNING OUTCOMES The student will demonstrate CLINICAL COMPETENCE.
+Students will correctly apply positioning skills.Students will utilize correct exposure technique.
+The student will demonstrate PROFESSIONALISM.
+Students will engage in various professionalism activities.
+Students will model professionalism in the clinical setting.
+The student will demonstrate CRITICAL THINKING skills.
+Students will employ critical thinking skills to evaluate radiographic images.
+Students will demonstrate critical thinking skills based on patient conditions.
+The student will demonstrate COMMUNICATION skills.
+Students will communicate effectively based on patient needs.
+Students will exhibit communication skills in the academic environment.